MitchTalmadge/AMP-dockerized/README.md

 > [!CAUTION]
 > **This is a community-made unofficial image, and is NOT endorsed by CubeCoders.**
-> **Please DO NOT ask CubeCoders for support.
-They do not support nor endorse this image and will tell you that you are on your own.**
+> **Please DO NOT ask CubeCoders for support if you use this image.
+They do not support nor endorse this image and will understandably tell you that you are on your own.**
 >
 > This project is community driven by people who have full time responsibilities elsewhere.
 You should be able to navigate Docker, Linux, bash, etc. and feel comfortable debugging containers on your own if you intend to use this image.
-I will help if I get time, but I have a full time job and family that I want to hang out with.
+I will help if I get time, but I have a full time job and some family and kitty cats that I want to hang out with! 😸
 >
 > That said, if you have time and are able to help, please feel free!
 I love PRs!

 > [!NOTE]
 > A lack of commits & releases does not mean this project is dead.
-The image is configured by default to auto-update AMP on startup, meaning that new image releases are often not necessary.
+This image is effectively an "operating system" for AMP to run on.
+AMP itself can be updated through its web UI at any time.
+Infrequently, we may need to push a new image update to support a new version of AMP.

 # AMP-dockerized
 This repository bundles [CubeCoders AMP](https://cubecoders.com/AMP) into a Debian-based [Docker image.](https://hub.docker.com/r/mitchtalmadge/amp-dockerized)
 (`mitchtalmadge/amp-dockerized:latest`) so that you can set up game servers with ease!

 In a nutshell, AMP (Application Management Panel) allows you to manage one or more game servers from a web UI.
-You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP#buyAMP) to use this image.
+You need a [CubeCoders AMP Licence](https://cubecoders.com/AMP) to use this image.

 > [!WARNING]
 > **This is a community-made unofficial image, and is not endorsed by CubeCoders.**